gitlabhq/gitlabhq/doc/integration/metrics/introduction.md

-# GitLab Metrics
+# GitLab Performance Monitoring

-GitLab comes with its own application performance measuring system as of GitLab 8.4, simply called "GitLab Metrics".
-GitLab Metrics is available in both the Community and Enterprise editions.
+GitLab comes with its own application performance measuring system as of GitLab 8.4, simply called "GitLab Performance Monitoring".
+GitLab Performance Monitoring is available in both the Community and Enterprise editions.

-Apart from this introduction, you are advised to read through the following documents in order to understand and properly configure GitLab Metrics:
+Apart from this introduction, you are advised to read through the following documents in order to understand and properly configure GitLab Performance Monitoring:

 - [GitLab Configuration](gitlab_configuration.md)
 - [InfluxDB Configuration](influxdb_configuration.md)
 - [InfluxDB Schema](influxdb_schema.md)

-## Introduction to GitLab Metrics
+## Introduction to GitLab Performance Monitoring

-GitLab Metrics makes it possible to measure a wide variety of statistics including (but not limited to):
+GitLab Performance Monitoring makes it possible to measure a wide variety of statistics including (but not limited to):

 - The time it took to complete a transaction (a web request or Sidekiq job).